The children decide they want a new mother/father and they have the perfect person in mind. Now if only they can get their parent to listen to them.

 Film - Live Action

-- The Parent Trap: Two identical twin girls were Separated at Birth when their parents divorced and each parent took custody of one of the girls.
+- The Parent Trap (1961) and The Parent Trap (1998): Two identical twin girls were Separated at Birth when their parents divorced and each parent took custody of one of the girls.
 When they eventually meet, they decide to try to get their parents to remarry.
 Also doubles as Team-Up Matchmaker.

 - A significant subplot in Submarine involves Oliver trying to keep his parents marriage together and reignite his parents' interest in each other (including their sex life).